mnichols08/explore-rpg/README.md

 - **Shift + N** starts a fresh hero (copy your Hero ID first if you want to return later).
 - **Minimap Toggle** button collapses or reopens the tactical map, and your choice sticks between sessions.
 - **Glow toggle** button switches the WebGL aurora on or off instantly if you want the classic flat look.
+- **Settings** button opens an overlay where you can reset the tutorial or opt into/out of PvP (leaving PvP requires a one-minute cooldown after your last duel).
 - Watch for the on-screen portal prompt; when it lights up, press **E** to jump through a gateway or exit a dungeon.
 - Down enemies together to earn bonus XP aligned with the finishing attack type.
 - Chain kills quickly to build **Battle Momentum** for stacked speed, damage, and XP bonuses before the timer expires.